-O. Coordinated Human Services Public Transportation Plan Update
+M. Coordinated Human Services Public Transportation Plan Update

 The 2018 updated Raleigh Urbanized Area Coordinated Human Services Transportation/Wake Transit Plan (CHSTP) sets the priorities for transportation investments and initiatives for human services and public transit coordination.
 Adopted in 2019, the plan which guides funding and service development for transportation projects supporting elderly, disabled and low-income individuals, is in the process of being updated to edit provider service information and to make minor administrative changes to clarify roles and responsibilities.
-After finalizing, the plan will be posted for public comments January 17th to February 16th and presented to the TCC and Executive Board in February.
+After the CAMPO team finalizes the edits, the plan will be posted for public comments January 17th to February 16th and presented to the TCC and Executive Board in February.
 (Staff Contact: Crystal Odum)